dominykasvl/K-Radar/Obsidian Vault/K-Pop Fan App (K-Radar)/Development.md

 	- [x] Swipe right to open a link

 	Bugs:
-- [ ] Bug: Swiping back out of the webview when it hasnt finished loading yet results in empty render (?) - sometimes
+- [x] Bug: Swiping back out of the webview when it hasnt finished loading yet results in empty render (?) - sometimes
+- [ ] Swiping slowly results in link not being set
+- [ ] If the link is loaded and user tries to access it again, the "setLoadingProgress(true);" line prevents the app to show the webview